Preparing for a Workers’ Compensation Hearing in New Jersey

 Review your medical treatment.

 It’s important to have a clear understanding of what your injuries are, and what treatment the doctor has recommended.
 Be prepared to answer questions about your injuries and how they have affected you.
-It helps to be able to summarize your injuries and know the timeline of different treatment you received.
+It helps to be able to summarize your injuries and know the timeline of different treatments you received.

 Think about witnesses who can testify at a hearing about your injuries and how your life has been affected by them.
 This may include family members, friends or co-workers.
 Let your attorney know well in advance of your hearing date.